 Table 10 - Postmedia earnings (millions) before interest, taxes, depreciation and amortization for the fiscal year ended Aug.
+31

-31 sold 21 B.C. newspapers to Glacier Media on Oct.
+^{} bought 170 newspapers from Sun Media on Oct.
 6, 2014

 Postmedia's revenues have followed the same downward trend as other Canadian newspaper companies, but its debt situation has forced it to engage in some questionable business practices.
 These have included merging the newsrooms at its duopoly dailies in Vancouver, Calgary, Edmonton, and Ottawa, despite promising not to upon acquiring several competing titles in its 2014 purchase of Sun Media.